-Why do some types of Cannabis sativa products make your eyes red?
+Why do some cannabis products make your eyes red?

 Since the dawn of stoner culture, having red eyes has been considered a telltale sign that you’ve recently partaken of reefer.
-Despite the fact that the average cannabis smoker has no idea why weed makes your eyes red, their bloodshot, swollen eyeballs have either been exhibited as objects of pride or desperately hidden from law enforcement officers.
+Even though the average cannabis smoker has no idea why weed makes your eyes red, their bloodshot, swollen eyeballs have either been exhibited as objects of pride or desperately hidden from law enforcement officers.

 Why does Cannabis sativa make your eyes red, though?
 Many cannabis smokers would guess that weed smoke gets in your eyes and makes them irritated.
 If that’s the case, however, why don’t cigarettes or campfires do the same thing?

-To find the answer, we need to turn back time to the early days of the medical marijuana movement in the United States.
-Despite the fact that American culture was far more averse to cannabis then than it is now, voters and thought leaders were swayed by the evidence that medical weed could help with serious conditions.
-The first medical marijuana patients in California and other early-adopter states sought help with chemotherapy-induced nausea, terminal illnesses, and, in some cases, glaucoma.
+To find the answer, we need to turn back time to the early days of the medical cannabis movement in the United States.
+American culture was far more averse to cannabis then than it is now, but voters and legislators were still swayed by the evidence that medical weed could help with serious conditions.

 At the root of glaucoma is increased intraocular pressure, which is in turn caused by ocular hypertension.
 Wherever it occurs in your body, high blood pressure can wreak havoc and lead to severe medical conditions, and in the case of glaucoma, hypertension can take away your sight.

-Early advocates of medical marijuana treatment for glaucoma didn’t recommend weed because it gets you high and makes you forget about your painful, swollen eyeballs and deteriorating optic nerves.
-On the contrary, they suggested that glaucoma patients ingest cannabis because of its documented vasodilatory properties.
+Early advocates of medical cannabis treatment for glaucoma didn’t recommend weed because it gets you high, allowing a brief blissful respite from sober awareness of your swollen eyeballs and deteriorating optic nerves.
+On the contrary, they suggested that cannabis might have vasodilatory properties.

 Does CBD make your eyes red like THC?

 If THC makes your eyes red because it is a vasodilator, does CBD do the same thing?
-To answer this question, we’ll need to take a look at research into the cardiovascular effects of CBD and the anecdotal evidence that has amassed around this subject.
+To answer this question, let’s take a look at research into the cardiovascular effects of CBD and note the anecdotal evidence on subject.

-Unfortunately, only a very limited amount of research has been conducted into the vasodilatory properties of CBD, and as with all arenas of science, studies must be replicated to confirm their results.
 So far, the evidence on CBD and intraocular pressure is too limited to reach any firm conclusions.
-Based on what we do know, however, it’s extremely unlikely that smoking CBD or ingesting this cannabinoid any other way will make your eyes red.
+Based on what we do know, however, it’s extremely unlikely that smoking CBD or ingesting this cannabinoid another way will make your eyes red.

 Other differences between smoking CBD and THC

-In general, smoking CBD is a much more relaxing, mild, and centering experience than smoking THC.
-While THC provides you with an initial rush of euphoria, this sense of intoxication can alter your mental state and lead to addiction.
+In general, smoking CBD is a much more relaxing and mild experience than smoking THC.
+While THC provides you with an initial rush of euphoria, this sense of intoxication undeniably alters your mental state.

-Smoking CBD, on the other hand, offers all the delicious aromas and flavors of Cannabis sativa without getting you high or leading to dependence.
+Smoking CBD, on the other hand, offers all the delicious aromas and flavors of Cannabis sativa without getting you high.
 Even better, CBD doesn’t appear to have any serious side effects, so you can enjoy this cannabinoid without worrying about damaging your health.

 As if all these advantages weren’t enough, you’ve learned in this guide that CBD also won’t give you red eyes.
-Smoke CBD flower content in the knowledge that you won’t feel high and that no one will accuse you of getting high based on the color of your eyes.
+Smoke CBD flower content in the knowledge that you won’t feel high and no one will accuse you of smoking weed based on the color of your eyes.

 Will smoking CBD make your eyes red?